Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Methods

 After registering each atlas to the target, we have $R$ images indexed by $v= 1, \ldots, V$, where $V$ is the number of voxels.
 Corresponding to atlas $r \in \{1, \ldots, R\}$ is a set of labels $\{Y_{1r}, \ldots, Y_{Vr}\} \in \{0, 1\}^V$.
 The atlases will disagree with each other after registration and will each be a corrupted version of the underlying truth.
 In addition to the observed labels $Y_{vr}$, let $T_v \in \{0,1\}, ~v= 1, \ldots, V$, denote the ``true" (unobservable) status of the voxel $v$, so that $T_v=1$ indicates that voxel $v$ is a part of the structure of interest, and $T_{v}=0$ otherwise.

-We associate to each atlas $r$ a {\em sensitivity} $\xi$, an ability to correctly detect when a voxel is truly part of the structure of interest (i.e., to avoid false negatives).
-Similarly, we have also for each atlas a {\em specificity} $\psi$, an ability to correctly determine when a voxel is truly outside of the ROI (i.e., to avoid a false positive).
-Since the quality of any registration can vary throughout an image, the best atlas to use depends on location.
-In other words, poor agreement between the atlas and a target image in one part of the brain does not necessarily mean that the atlas is unreliable in other areas \citep{ArtaEtAl09}.
+We associate to each atlas $r$ a {\em sensitivity} $\xi$, an ability to correctly detect when a voxel is truly part of the structure of interest.
+Similarly, we have also for each atlas a {\em specificity} $\psi$, an ability to correctly determine when a voxel is truly outside of the ROI.
+Since the quality of any registration can vary throughout an image, the best atlas to use depends on location \citep{ArtaEtAl09}.
 Thus, we allow the sensitivity and specificity of each atlas to be a function not only of the specific atlas, but also the voxel.
 We suppose that $P(Y_{vr} = 1 \mid T_{v} = 1) = \xi(v,r)$ and $P(Y_{vr} = 0 \mid T_{v} = 0) = \psi(v,r)$, for atlases $r= 1, \ldots, R$ and voxels $v= 1, \ldots, V$.
 Given the true voxel statuses and the sensitivity and specificity of each atlas, we assume that observed labels are conditionally independent,